enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * A shopper should be able to checkout on a single page
 * A shopper should be able to select from multiple methods of payment
 * When a shopper commits an error, helpful error messages should be displayed
-* When a shopper commits an error in a form field an error message should be displayed near the erroneous form field
+* When a shopper commits an error in a form field, an error message should be displayed near the erroneous form field
 * Error messages should be clear, concise, and accessible to a 5th-grade reading level
 * The confirm order button should appear large, prominent, legible, and highly contrasted against its surroundings
 * The confirm order button should be visible to a desktop resolution of 768 pixels high